cjrieck/cjrieck.github.io/_posts/2016-06-12-networking-protocols.md

 class NewsFeedService {
 	// Get a user's news feed based on their id func newsFeed(userId: String, completion: ((AnyObject?, NSError?) -> Void)?) {
-		// Make a network call, return the resulting JSON or an error in the completion paramters }
+		// Make a network call, return the resulting JSON or an error in the completion parameters }
 }
 ```